mmbaguette/Charades-iOS/README.md

 # Charades-iOS
-A party guess-the-act game for iPhones
+A party guess-the-word game for iPhones